By: Malaga.us - # # #

 The village of La Viñuela in mid-September pays tribute to the muscatel sultana and Malaga wine.

-Visitors can enjoy meat stews, local wines and sultanas.
+There will be also stalls featuring local products and musical performances.
 In addition, there are demonstrations of the tasks involved in its production, from the harvesting of the grapes, transfer, laying and drying in the raisin vats, to the crushing of the sultanas, sieving, packaging and treading of the muscatel grapes.

 Sultana Day – El Borge

-Another major sultana producer, the village of El Borge, also celebrates its star product on the same dates, usually on the third Sunday of September.
+Another major sultana producer, the village of El Borge, also celebrates its star product, usually on the third Sunday of September.

 The event attracts thousands of visitors every year who can enjoy sultanas, gazpacho, muscatel wine, sausages and other typical products of the area.
 The event will be enlivened by ‘pandas de verdiales’ and ‘rocieros’ choirs.